Azure/Azure-Orbital-Analytics-Samples/README.md

 # Getting Started

-[deploy](/deploy/README.md) discusses how to proceed with setting-up the Azure resources required to build/execute the pipeline.
+Start by following the [README.md](./deploy/README.md) to setup the Azure resources required to execute the pipeline.

-Sample pipeline provided makes use of the following AI Model:

-### a.
-AI model

-This solution uses the [Custom Vision Model](/src/aimodels) as a sample AI model for demonstrating end to end Azure Synapse workflow geospatial analysis.
-This sample solution uses Custom Vision model to detect pools in a given geospatial data.
+This solution uses the [Custom Vision Model](/src/aimodels) as a sample AI model to demonstrate end-to-end Azure Synapse workflow for geospatial analysis.
+In this sample solution, the AI model detects swimming pools for a given geospatial data.
+You can use this solution to integrate other AI models.
-You can use any other AI model for object detection or otherwise to run against this solution with a similar [specification](/src/aimodels/custom_vision_object_detection_offline/specs/custom_vision_object_detection.json) or different specification as defined by AI model to integrate in your solution.

 ## Contributing